 Tech goodies will include LED and laser headlights with Matrix beam capability, an advanced infotainment system with WiFi, a head-up display, and semi-autonomous electronic driving aids.
 There will also be various versions of Audi’s MMI interface as well as the automaker’s Virtual Cockpit digital instrument cluster.

-Look for the new A5 to be revealed sometime next year.
-Further down the track, new versions of the A5 Cabriolet and A5 Sportback will be launched, though once again only the former is expected here.
+Look for the new A5 to be revealed in the second half of 2016.
+Further down the track, new versions of the A5 Cabriolet and A5 Sportback will be launched, with the latter tipped to be sold in the United States this time around.